marcusgia2505/classsExGameInstructions/docs/040_Develop_your_own_games.rst

 Subject variables are
 * only available for a certain participant
 * saved by default if they are decision variables (set via input elements).
-* not saved by default if you create or calculate them in subject programs; to do so use the `$save-function<Function to save variables>`_
+* not saved by default if you create or calculate them in subject programs; to do so use the `Function to save variables`_

 =Variables for Participants (subjects)=